talhauslu/breaking-bad-info-app/README.md

 * Characters page grid view will be fixed
 * Character details page will be fixed
 * Maybe some design improvements
+* Screenshots and (maybe)apk will be added to readme
+* Google play link will be added to readme after all is done

 ## Getting Started